kauzerei/openautolab/build_instructions/building.md

 By the end of this section you will have a water-tight bottom part of the machine.
 It is possible that you will have to change placement of some parts due to differences in placement of the structures inside the outer box.
 [two lower rails in two containers comparison]
 The difference should not be drastic, the picture is a good reference anyway.
-If the force gauge was not originally waterproof, follow the instructions in making_parts.MD to make it waterproof first.
+If the force gauge was not originally waterproof, follow the instructions in [making parts](making_parts.md) to make it waterproof first.
 [picture of all mentioned parts]
 Parts list:
 | No | Part | Quantity | Filename if 3d-printable |